ovitrif/bitkit-docker/README.md

 1. Check if ports are available
 2. Ensure Docker has enough resources
-3. Check logs: `docker-compose logs`
+3. Check logs: `docker compose logs`

 ### LNURL server not connecting to LND